 The Adele exemplifies a world-class property – private floor access, health club & spa membership, concierge service, smart home technology, and a private rooftop terrace with 360 degree sweeping views of the nation’s capital.
 The Estate Collection, specific residences customized with distinct floor plans and exclusive finishes, has made The Adele one of a select few of ultra-luxury buildings developed in Washington, DC in decades.

 1108 16th Street, NW | Washington, DC

 Located in the heart of Petworth, directly on top of the Metro station, Modo is a contemporary habitat comprised of a series of efficient three-bedroom apartments, adorned with modern features and contemporary finishes.
-Each unique apartment includes fully furnished living areas, flat screen televisions, fully stocked kitchens, and Wi-Fi connectivity – all incorporated in ‘one stop’ monthly rent.
-Building amenities include 3,200 square foot ground floor Starbucks and a communal roof lounge and terrace with 360 views of the Washington, DC skyline.
+Each unique apartment includes built-in wardrobes, flat screen televisions and Wi-Fi connectivity – all incorporated in ‘one stop’ monthly rent.
+Building amenities include a communal roof lounge and terrace with 360 views of the Washington, DC skyline.